DiegoPatcheco/Grapefy-Appium_SkillDemo/README.md

 # Grapefy-Appium_SkillDemo

 ## Overview
-Grapefy-Appium_SkillDemo is a project developed to showcase skills in Java, Appium, BDD, Cucumber, Gherkin, mobile automation, and CI/CD integration.
+"Grapefy-Appium_SkillDemo" is a project developed to showcase skills in Java, Appium, BDD, Cucumber, Gherkin, mobile automation, and CI/CD integration.
 It highlights strong capabilities in cross-platform mobile testing, test design strategies, and agile collaboration.

 ## Features
 - Built using **Appium**, **Gherkin**, and **JUnit5** for mobile BDD automation.